talkol/ton-content/BLOG05.md

 ---

 Tal is a founder of Orbs Network (https://orbs.com).
 He's a passionate blockchain developer, open source advocate and a contributor to the TON ecosystem.
 He is also one of the main developers for TONcoin Fund (https://www.toncoin.fund).
 For Tal's work on TON, follow on GitHub (https://github.com/ton-defi-org).
 For Tal's personal work, follow on GitHub (https://github.com/talkol) and Twitter (https://twitter.com/koltal).
+If you found any mistakes in this post, please let Tal know on Telegram (https://t.me/talkol).